zjhmale/vscode-idris/README.md

 ### REPL

-well, it is not a real `REPL` currently, it can only eval current line, more details [here](https://github.com/zjhmale/vscode-idris/issues/3).
+seriously, it is not a real `REPL` at the moment, it can only eval current line, more details [here](https://github.com/zjhmale/vscode-idris/issues/3).

 `(shift + cmd/ctrl + r)`